octo-woapi/cookbook/recipes/self-generated-documentation.md

 [Swagger UI](https://swagger.io/tools/swagger-ui/) is the most common tool for displaying an out-of-the-box UI for an OpenAPI description.

-A example can be found here: [Petstore sample](https://petstore.swagger.io/) provided by [swagger.io](https://swagger.io/) team.
+An example can be found here: [Petstore sample](https://petstore.swagger.io/) provided by [swagger.io](https://swagger.io/) team.

 You can deploy Swagger UI as a static asset on any web server.\
-Open source libraries also exist to bundle it within a web framework: [hapi-swagger for Hapi JS](https://github.com/glennjones/hapi-swagger), [Springfox for Spring](https://springfox.github.io/springfox/)...
+Open source libraries also exist to bundle it within a web framework: [hapi-swagger for Hapi JS](https://github.com/glennjones/hapi-swagger), [Springdoc for Spring](https://springdoc.org/#Introduction)...

 ## Auto-generate your documentation